cosmicdaman/cosmicdaman/README.md

 # heya!
 **im cosmic.**

-i program in C, JS and C#.
+i program in C, Assembly and C#. (with a hint of webdev)
 <br>
 i am working on my own operating system called mangoOS.
 <br>